koteskaa/rick-morty-app/README.md

 ## Bonus Feature

-- The application implements pagination with "Load More" functionality that loads additional characters as the user scrolls, providing a seamless browsing experience.
+- The application implements **infinite scrolling** that dynamically loads additional characters as the user scrolls, providing a seamless browsing experience without the need for traditional pagination or a "Load More" button.

 ## Author